|

 the fabulously good looking, louche and decadent seeming cast, engaging

-it too quickly descended into the pastiche cleverness of literary posing
+Unfortunately it too quickly descended into the pastiche cleverness

-probably inspired by Brideshead Revisited.
-The wonderful menace of the
+of literary posing probably inspired by Brideshead Revisited.
+The wonderful

-first five minutes dissipated and the show slipped into a cabaret of
+menace of the first five minutes dissipated and the show slipped into

-pretentious literary triviality.
-The audience however were largely sympathetic
+a cabaret of pretentious literary triviality.
+The audience however

 The Decameron Project